KxSystems/docs/docs/interfaces/kafka/reference.md

 -   `topic` is the integer value assigned to the topic to be deleted

-returns a null if a topic is deleted sucessfully.
+returns a null if a topic is deleted successfully.

 ```q
 q).kfk.Topic[0i;`test;()!()]